Find Grad Schools

 $65,234 Median Salary

-There are 162 colleges and univerities across the nation that offer a graduate certificate in homeland security, law enforcement and firefighting.
-This degree is more popular with male students, and about 34% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 3.0% of homeland security, law enforcement and firefighting graduates were international students.
+There are 162 colleges and univerities across the nation that offer a graduate certificate in homeland security, law enforcement & firefighting.
+This degree is more popular with male students, and about 30% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 3.3% of homeland security, law enforcement & firefighting graduates were international students.

 Education Levels of Homeland Security, Law Enforcement & Firefighting Majors

-In 2020-2021, 1,184 earned their graduate certificate in homeland security, law enforcement and firefighting.
+During the most recent year for which data is available, 1,584 people earned their graduate certificate in homeland security, law enforcement & firefighting.
 This earns it the #12 spot on the list of the most popular graduate certificate programs in the nation.

-The following table shows the number of diplomas awarded in homeland security, law enforcement and firefighting at each degree level.
+The following table shows the number of diplomas awarded in homeland security, law enforcement & firefighting at each degree level.

 Education Level Number of Grads